Who should apply?

 Join the Turing Scholars program

 Current entry-level CS majors may apply for admission to the Turing Scholars Honors Program by submitting this online application, and then emailing a resume to the address on the online application.
-Applications will be accepted beginning December 1 through December 31 for students wanting to begin the program in Spring 2018.
+Applications will be accepted beginning April 25 through May 7 for students wanting to begin the program in Fall 2018.
 Successful applicants will be placed in honors courses as appropriate for their background.

 Enroll in individual honors courses